AMikroulis/xPSC-detection/README.md

 <b>peak_search_interval</b> & <b>decay_search_interval</b> are the limits (in ms) to look for peak </i>(from start of matched event)</i> and decay <i>(from peak of matched event)</i>.

 <b>filter_kernel</b> expects (nothing or 0 or) a floating-point array of coefficients for a FIR filter.
-Omitting it will not filter the data (ok, it will filter it but with a [1]), specifying 0 will make a 400Hz low-pass filter for 10kHz sampling rate.
+Omitting it will not filter the data (ok, it will filter it but with a [1]), specifying 0 will make a 400Hz low-pass filter for 10 kHz sampling rate.

 <b>clustering_override</b> = True disables the additional Gaussian mixture classifier for low-amplitude rejection (likely noise) --- keep it set to True if you select events at a later stage with more criteria.